-Travel costs must comply with 2 CFR § 200.475 and foreign travel must comply with General Terms and Conditions for General Support Grants to State Humanities Councils (for grants issued on or after December 26, 2014).
+Travel costs must comply with 2 CFR § 200.475 and foreign travel must comply with General Terms and Conditions for General Operating Support Grants to State and Jurisdictional Humanities Councils (for awards issued October 1, 2024, or later).
 NEH uses the General Services Administration's published per diem rates to assess if proposed travel costs are reasonable.